vitoranunciato/serialweedkiller/content/en/home/posts.md

 # Order that this section appears on the page.
 weight: 10

-title: Blog
+title: Newer posts
-subtitle: Newer posts
+subtitle: Always trying to publish new posts

 content:
   # Page type to display.
 E.g. post, talk, publication...